 Schedule for Men:

-Classes meet Sunday, Monday, Wednesday, and Thursday afternoons from 2:30 until 6 during the fall, spring, and summer semesters.
+Classes meet four days a week (Sunday, Monday, Wednesday, and Thursday) in the afternoons during the fall, spring, and summer semesters.

 Schedule for Women: